How do I find rehearsal/concert/time/location information?

 Are there auditions for DYAO members throughout the season?

 - Along with the many joys of music-making, there are some challenges.
 One challenge is the seating audition.
-The staff and conductors are aware that this can be a difficult time for some students.
-We have considered many options over the years and believe that it is important to continue the practice of seating auditions.
+The staff and conductors are aware this can be a difficult time for some students.
+We have considered many options over the years and believe it is important to continue the practice of seating auditions.
 There are four major benefits to seating auditions.
 They serve as an evaluative tool, a means to encourage learning the music, training for “real-life” auditions, and preparation for life lessons.
 Screened seating auditions are held prior to the start of each (or every second) concert cycle.
 Woodwind and brass members are often rotated at the conductor’s discretion.

 Where is the DYAO office, what is the contact info, and what are the office hours?